New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Debt Consolidation Tools with later life mortgages

-Those looking to consolidate debts can utilize tools such as the Natwest Debt Consolidation Loan Calculator to assess the best course of action.
+Those looking to consolidate debts can utilise tools such as the Natwest Debt Consolidation Loan Calculator to assess the best course of action.

 Loan Options for Bad Credit with monthly repayments

-Lenders like Direct Lender Bad Credit specialize in loan options for those with a less-than-ideal credit history, offering a chance to secure necessary funds.
+Lenders like Direct Lender Bad Credit specialise in loan options for those with a less-than-ideal credit history, offering a chance to secure necessary funds.

 For those considering co-borrowing, Santander joint loans offer an opportunity to share the financial responsibility with someone else, like a family member or partner.